Tugbars/Flash-Attention-PTX-CUDA/README.md

 ## What is this?

 A from-scratch flash attention implementation in raw CUDA/PTX targeting consumer NVIDIA GPUs (RTX 5080, Blackwell sm_120).
-No libraries, no CUTLASS attention wrappers, no cuDNN — just hand-written kernels optimized step by step from 2.7 TFLOPS to 170+ TFLOPS.
+No libraries, no CUTLASS attention wrappers, no cuDNN — just hand-written kernels optimized step by step from 2.7 TFLOPS to 200+ TFLOPS, to the point of beating vLLM's FlashAttention-2 on the majority of measured shapes.

 The kernel uses PTX inline assembly for `mma.sync.aligned.m16n8k16` tensor core operations with `ldmatrix` for optimal shared memory → register transfers, and performs the full softmax **in registers** using warp shuffle intrinsics, eliminating the largest shared memory bottleneck in standard flash attention implementations.